House Burping in New vs. Old Homes: What’s Different?

 Whether your home was built in 1920 or 2024 determines the "accent" of its house burping.

 1. New Construction (Lumber Drying): Fresh lumber contains moisture.
-As a new home goes through its first few heating cycles, the wood dries, shrinks, and twists, creating loud gun-shot style pops.
+As a new home goes through its first cold weather cycle , the wood dries and twists, creating loud pops.

 2. Old Homes (Loose Fasteners): Over decades, nails loosen their grip.
 When you walk on a floorboard, it rubs against the nail shank, creating the classic "creak."

-4. Old Homes (Drafts): Gaps in windows and siding allow wind to whistle through, often mistaken for pipe noises.
+4. Old Homes (Drafts): Gaps in windows and siding allow wind to whistle through.
+If the noise changes with gusts, check our wind noise vs. structural noise guide .

 Comparison: The Sound Profile